Timo Stavitski: Caen and loans

-In December 2017, after trialling with Barcelona, Stavitski joined French Ligue 1 side Caen, for a €600,000 transfer fee.
+In December 2017, after trialling with La Liga club Barcelona, Stavitski joined Ligue 1 side Caen, for a €600,000 transfer fee.

-After spending chaotic six months on loan with NK Osijek, in January 2019, he went again on loan for RoPS.
+After spending a chaotic six months on loan with NK Osijek, in January 2019, he joined RoPS on loan.

 On 4 February 2019, Stavitski was loaned out to RoPS, where he played before in 2017, until mid July.
 Stavitski had had a long-lasting pain in his groin for about six to seven months.
 It resulted in a surgery in April 2019 and he would be out for the rest of the season.
 Stavitski returned to France to get treatment in Caen.

-In July 2020, Stavitski joined Dutch Eerste Divisie club MVV Maastricht on a one-season loan deal, but suffered from a knee injury during his loan.
+In July 2020, Stavitski joined Eerste Divisie club MVV Maastricht on a one-season loan deal, but suffered from a knee injury during his loan.

 On 7 January 2022, his contract with Caen was terminated by mutual consent.

-Later in 2022, Stavitski spent time with Norwegian Eliteserien club Sarpsborg on trial, but the deal was collapsed due to injury.
+Later in 2022, Stavitski spent time with Eliteserien club Sarpsborg on trial, but the deal was collapsed due to injury.